msv-lab/angelix/README.md

 ## Installation ##

-Angelix is distrubuted in source code form and pre-installed form in VirtualBox image.
+Angelix is distrubuted in source code form and pre-installed in VirtualBox image.
 The VirtualBox image also contains ICSE'16 evaluation scripts and results.

 ### Option 1: VirtualBox image ###

-You can [request](https://docs.google.com/forms/d/1XoQ3AomEwd2hke7-ty8CDaQ_iH7TH3W5foO5BQWc-6o/viewform?usp=send_form) VirtualBox image with preinstalled Angelix.
+You can [request](https://docs.google.com/forms/d/1XoQ3AomEwd2hke7-ty8CDaQ_iH7TH3W5foO5BQWc-6o/viewform?usp=send_form) VirtualBox image with pre-installed Angelix.
 Note that it may not include the latest version of Angelix.

 ### Option 2: Build from source ###

 The following is required to install Angelix from source code:

-1. 30GB Hard drive
+* 30GB Hard drive
-2. 8GM Memory
+* 8GM Memory
-3. Ubuntu 14.04 64-bit\*
+* Ubuntu 14.04 64-bit\*

 \* Angelix can be run on other 64-bit linux distributions, however installation scripts were tested only on Ubuntu 14.04.
 If you want to install Angelix on a different system, you may need to modify Makefile and activate scripts.